 The three types of goals to set in life.

 There are three types of goals to set in life.
 A goal may assist with the progress towards a larger goal or be time or topic based.

 Time goals are either long or short term.
 An example of a long term life goal would be to run a marathon with a short term goal of learning to run.
 Naturally when you learn to run you commence with running shorter distances.

 Focus goals, there are the big hairy audacious goals.
 To clarify, it’s the goal that drives decisions.
 The big goal must have an emotional attachment in order for you to remain focused.

-Topic goals are goals that are exactly that topic based.
-Both long and short term goals fall in this category as does personal and business goals.
+Topic goals are goals that are exactly that topic-based.
+Both long and short term goals fall in this category as do personal and business goals.
 In short, these goals come under specific aspects of life and can be long or short term goals.

-Aiming to create work life balance involves balancing many areas of life.
+Aiming to create a work-life balance involves balancing many areas of life.
 Thus, having eight topic goals for life balance is not unusual.
-In fact, the slay your goals planner suggests 10 areas of life that could be focussed on.
+In fact, the slay your goals planner suggests 10 areas of life that could be focused on.

 What are big hairy audacious goals?

 A BHAG is also known as a big hairy audacious goal is normally a long term goal, an ultimate life goal.
 A goal that may take 10 plus years to achieve.
 It is a goal that will get you out of your comfort zone and certainly test you.

 “Most people overestimate what they can do in one year and underestimate what they can do in 10 years” – Bill Gates